The science behind Alport syndrome

 A healthy glomerulus: the glomeruli are the filtration units of the kidney.
 This diagram shows a loop of tiny blood vessels called capillaries surrounded by a capsule called the Bowman’s capsule.

-Zooming in, we can see the capillaries are lined with porous endothelial cells surround by a membrane (the glomerular basement membrane or GBM) made of collagen four alpha 3,4 and 5.
+Zooming in, we can see the capillaries are lined with porous endothelial cells surround by a membrane (the glomerular basement membrane or GBM), which contains collagen IV alpha 3,4 and 5.
 On top of this are the foot processes of specialised cells called podocytes.
-These podocytes contact each other via their foot processes and the gap between them is filled by the slit diaphragm, a very thin membrane.
+These podocytes contact each other via their foot processes and the gap between them is filled by the slit diaphragm, a specialised cell junction.

 The endothelial cells with their pores, the GBM and the podocytes with their slit diaphragms make up the filtration barrier.
 In healthy tissue the GBM looks like a smooth thin flat line with the endothelial cells underneath and the discrete foot processes sat on top, like fingers around a tube.

-Disruption of the glomerular filtration barrier caused by variants in COL4A3, COL4A4 or COL4A5 leads to progressive loss of kidney function, and ultimately to kidney failure.
+Disruption of the glomerular filtration barrier is caused by variants in the COL4A3, COL4A4 or COL4A5 genes and this leads to progressive loss of kidney function, and ultimately to kidney failure.
 In the most severely affected individuals, a kidney transplant is required as a teenager or in their early 20s.

 Image description: diseased glomerulus